laica-ayudavets/MiComu/replit.md

 The system is built as a full-stack TypeScript application with a modern React frontend, Express backend, and PostgreSQL database using Drizzle ORM.
 It follows a clean separation between client, server, and shared code with a focus on professional UI design inspired by Linear, Notion, and Stripe.

-## Current Status (Last Updated: November 2, 2025)
+## Current Status (Last Updated: November 5, 2025)

 **Completed Features:**
+- ✅ **3-Tier Hierarchy System**: Refactored from 2-level to 3-level architecture
+  - Property Management Companies (Administradores de Fincas) - Top level
+  - Communities (Comunidades de Vecinos) - Middle level
+  - Users (Vecinos/Presidentes/Admin Fincas) - Bottom level
-- ✅ Complete multi-tenant database schema with PostgreSQL
+- ✅ Complete PostgreSQL database schema with property_companies and communities tables
+- ✅ Updated role system: admin_fincas, presidente, vecino
 - ✅ Full CRUD REST API for all entities (incidents, documents, agreements, derramas, providers)
+- ✅ Community-scoped data isolation (all data belongs to a community)
 - ✅ All 6 main pages connected to backend API with TanStack Query
-- ✅ Security hardening: All PATCH endpoints validated with tenant isolation
+- ✅ Security hardening: All PATCH endpoints validated with community isolation
-- ✅ End-to-end testing passed for all CRUD operations
 - ✅ Professional UI with purple/orange glassmorphism design
 - ✅ Form validation with Zod and react-hook-form
 - ✅ Toast notifications for user feedback
 - ✅ Loading states and error handling throughout

 **Pending Features:**
+- ⏳ Role-based access control (admin_fincas can switch communities, presidente/vecino limited to their community)
+- ⏳ Community selector in frontend for admin_fincas users
 - ⏳ File upload to object storage for documents
 - ⏳ OpenAI integration for document analysis and agreement extraction
 - ⏳ GoHighLevel and QuickBooks API integrations